MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/swarm-mode.md

 ## Limitations
 Currently, swarm mode on Windows has the following limitations:
 - Data-plane encryption not supported (i.e. container-container traffic using the `--opt encrypted` option)
-- [Routing mesh](https://docs.docker.com/engine/swarm/ingress/) for Windows docker hosts is not yet supported, but will be coming soon.
+- [Routing mesh](https://docs.docker.com/engine/swarm/ingress/) for Windows docker hosts is not supported on Windows Server 2016, but only from Windows Server 2019 onwards.
 Users seeking an alternative load balancing strategy today can setup an external load balancer (e.g. NGINX) and use Swarm’s [publish-port mode](https://docs.docker.com/engine/reference/commandline/service_create/#/publish-service-ports-externally-to-the-swarm--p---publish) to expose container host ports over which to load balance.
 More detail on this below.

+ >[!NOTE]
+>For more details on how to setup Docker Swarm Routing Mesh, please see this [blog post](https://docs.microsoft.com/en-us/virtualization/community/team-blog/2017/20170926-docker-s-routing-mesh-available-with-windows-server-version-1709)

 ## Publish ports for service endpoints
-Docker Swarm's [routing mesh](https://docs.docker.com/engine/swarm/ingress/) feature is not yet supported on Windows, but users seeking to publish ports for their service endpoints can do so today using publish-port mode.
+ Users seeking to publish ports for their service endpoints can do so today using either publish-port mode, or Docker Swarm's [routing mesh](https://docs.docker.com/engine/swarm/ingress/) feature.

 To cause host ports to be published for each of the tasks/container endpoints that define a service, use the `--publish mode=host,target=<CONTAINERPORT>` argument to the `docker service create` command: